 But what about the ‘messy part’?
-It’s no secret that very often everything is on show when giving birth, but honestly, I was so preoccupied with documenting the delivery and doing justice on the photographs that none of the things you’d expect to be on show were seen by my camera.
+It’s no secret that very often everything is on show when giving birth, but honestly, I was so preoccupied with documenting the delivery and doing justice on the birth photographs that none of the things you’d expect to be on show, were seen by my camera.
 We’d spoken about this number of times – on the phone, Skype and via text and we were all confident that this was something we could do tastefully and without any problems.

 Some of the photos will explain this – I wanted to creatively capture the day, producing something that mum and dad would be proud to send to their friends and family just as I had been.

 Birth Photography – A Family Experience To Be Remembered

-I’m so proud of the resulting photos.
+I’m so proud of the resulting birth photography images.
 It was so moving watching everything happen again and I was so honoured to watch two people become first-time parents.
 I can’t wait to watch baby Zara grow and go on a personal journey with this young family.
 It’s something so special and sacred and it gives me the greatest of pleasures being able to document everything so that the family, their friends and relatives can relive these precious moments over and over again.

 Birth photography is a growing movement in the UK and as a birth photographer in London, it is clear more and more people are starting to understand that the journey to parenthood is one of the most sacred, powerful and life-changing events a couple will experience.
 There’s so much beauty and realness in the photos and it’s something a family will never regret.
 I want to get to know you, your story, and reflect the beauty of bringing a new life into the world.

 I would LOVE to capture more stories like this, if this is something you are slightly interested please get in touch.